 This word is used to introduce a series of elements.
 It is followed by a colon and the word preceding it is followed by a comma.

-- ✓ PhilRice has 14 divisions, namely: - ✓ Test sites were identified in nine centers, namely:
+✓ PhilRice has 14 divisions, namely:

 NOMINALIZATION

 Nominalization means hiding verbs in nouns.
 As IRRI asserts, using nouns instead of verbs is the greatest barrier to reading speed and comprehension.
 Also, the process weakens the sentence, aside from lengthening it.